pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 - Automated user provisioning into your account
 - SP initiated login

-We do not current support the following:
+We do not currently support the following:

 - Automated user deprovisioning (users will appear "active" and count toward user limits, although will not be able to login if disabled in the IdP)
 - IdP initiated login